Design Principles of Zero-Shot Self-Supervised Unknown Emitter Detectors: Methodology

 \subsection{Datasets}

-As mentioned in Sect.~\ref{subsec:same_and_diff_scenraious}, we evaluate the proposed SEI workflow under two scenarios with all emitters transmitting either the same or different messages.
-WiSig \cite{hanna_wisig_2022} and ORACLE \cite{sankhe2019oracle} datasets are designed for same and different messages scenarios, respectively, sharing similar indoor environment conditions.
+As mentioned in Sec.~\ref{subsec:same_and_diff_scenraious}, we leverage the \acrshort{ml}-based \acrshort{ued} workflow under two scenarios to study the design principles of zero-shot self-supervised detection.
+For the study we rely on the WiSig \cite{hanna_wisig_2022} and ORACLE \cite{sankhe2019oracle} datasets designed for the same and different messages scenarios, respectively, sharing similar indoor environment conditions.